feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 ``{ProgressDisplay}`` via :ref:`Progress` functions.

 ``{PlayerOrgasmLine}`` or ``{MonsterOrgasmLine}`` displays the orgasm line for the player or monster respectively.
 To be used with :ref:`onPlayerOrgasm` and :ref:`OnOrgasm` lineTriggers utilizing events respectively.
-If using it in a loop, use the :ref:`EmptySpiritCounterFunc` function after the line this is used in to empty out how much spirit is counted.
+If using it in a loop, use the :ref:`EmptySpiritCounterFunc` function in the next line to reset how much spirit is counted.

 **Damage Text Markup**
 -----------------------